openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/SlotsBox.md

 The input instance values are read and used for generating a new object.

-2 - Modifying an Instance in a Sub-Patch
+**2 - Modifying an Instance in a Sub-Patch**

 ![](../res/modif-slots.png)

 The input values of the instance are read  and modified by the second  slots box.
 Chord #2 is also modified, since chord #1 has been modified.

-When the initial instance coming from a factory box is modified, you may need to refresh the box minivie in order to visualize the changes.
+When the initial instance coming from a factory box is modified, you may need to refresh the box miniview in order to visualize the changes.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)